How to Quit Drinking: A Research-Grounded Practical Guide

 Abstinence vs. Moderation

-- Be willing to switch to abstinence if moderation doesn't hold
+- Be willing to switch to abstinence if moderation doesn't hold after a genuine try

 What Relapse Means